Tel: +34 93 665 8596 | info@spectrum-ifa.com | LinkedIn Facebook

 So before you make any investment or draw from your pension, take a moment to review your setup.
 The right structure today can save you thousands over the years ahead, and keep your finances aligned with the lifestyle you came here to enjoy.

 Spain rewards those who plan ahead.
-By taking time to structure your wealth intelligently, you can enjoy the Mediterranean life — without letting unnecessary taxes eat into your returns.
+Take the time to understand your options, and you can enjoy the life you moved here for – without letting unnecessary taxes eat into what you’ve built.

 Driving in Spain as an expat